 Big Canoe Chapel Scholarship Program operates under the direction of a Scholarship Committee currently consisting of Sandra and Larry Applewhite, Lynn and Brian Roberts, Ellen Finley, Syl and Gordon Harnesberger, Jo Ellen Tramell, Barbara and Bill Weagly, and Cathy and Jerry Wentworth.
 The Scholarship Committee is assisted with interviewing students by a host of Chapel member volunteers.

 We ask God’s blessings on these scholarship recipients and their families and wish them success as they continue their education.

-Big Canoe Chapel will announce the availability of scholarship funds to selected high school seniors in the class of 2019 in the fall.
+Big Canoe Chapel is accepting scholarship applications from school seniors in the class of 2019.
 The primary criterion for determining the amount of the scholarships is family financial need.
 The secondary criterion is scholastic achievement.
 Extracurricular activities are also taken into consideration.

 WHO MAY APPLY FOR A BIG CANOE CHAPEL SCHOLARSHIP?
 Any student may apply who:

 - is a resident of Pickens or Dawson County, and